 Showing honey is very time-consuming, but it can be great fun.
-You must pay attention to detail and you must take it seriously to win prizes, but don’t become too obsessed with winning.
+You must pay attention to detail, and take it seriously to win prizes.
+Don’t become too obsessed with winning.

 - The local shows are good shop-windows for beekeeping.